Soulsender/Soulsender.github.io/_posts/2021-03-11-mac-spoofing.md

 Hm.
 Well, random MAC addresses didn't work, and my static one was blocked.
 After this, I tried using MAC addresses from different vendors, such as Apple and Cisco as I hoped the router wouldn't block devices that might be needed for the IT infrastructure, but no bueno.
 Then I remembered something.
 Remember that thing earlier how I was talking about how iPhones have a built-in MAC changer thing?
 I thought about this, and I realized that my phone hadn't been kicked off the network.
 This meant two things:

-1. They only saw my laptop's MAC.
+1. They only cared about my laptop's MAC.
 2. I could steal the MAC address of my phone and use that to get internet, because it was already registered on the network under my user.

 After copying and inputting my phone's MAC address into my laptop via: